On this page

 Statsig Options

-You can configure certain aspects of the SDKs behavior by passing a StatsigOptions object during initialization.
+You can configure SDK behavior by passing a StatsigOptions object during initialization.

 The API to use for all SDK network requests.
-You should not need to override this unless you have another API that implements the Statsig API endpoints.
+You shouldn't need to override this unless you have another API that implements the Statsig API endpoints.

-The URL used to flush queued events via a POST request.
+The URL used to flush queued events through a POST request.
 Takes precedence over StatsigOptions.api.

-The URL used to flush queued events via window.navigator.sendBeacon (web only).
+The URL used to flush queued events through window.navigator.sendBeacon (web only).
 Takes precedence over StatsigOptions.api.

 The URL used to fetch your latest Statsig specifications.
 Takes precedence over StatsigOptions.api.